 - Feelings of warmth and well-being, calm, relaxation, and sleepiness.

 - Nausea, vomiting, constipation, loss of appetite, drowsiness, confusion, sweating, itching, dry mouth, mood swings and feeling of lethargy.

 What are the risks of taking codeine?

-Codeine can lower blood pressure and can suppress normal breathing, and so can increase the risk of respiratory arrest (when you stop breathing altogether).
-There is more risk of overdose and death of you are mixing too much codeine with other drugs that suppress breathing such as alcohol, benzodiazepines like diazepam (valium), or other opiate drugs.
+Codeine can lower blood pressure and can suppress normal breathing, and so it can increase the risk of respiratory arrest (when you stop breathing altogether).
+There is more risk of overdose and death if you are mixing too much codeine with other drugs that suppress breathing such as alcohol, benzodiazepines like diazepam (valium), or other opiate drugs.

 - When a higher than the recommended dose of codeine is taken in a tablet combined with another type of painkiller (commonly paracetamol, aspirin or ibuprofen), there is a real risk of experiencing the side-effects of these other drugs.
 And whilst these other drugs may seem harmless in normal doses, they can cause really serious problems in overdose- with risks of kidney failure, liver failure, and of indigestion or bleeding from the stomach, which can be fatal.

 Codeine and the law